chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 - Click on the **"ga_sessions_"** table to open it.

 ## II.
 Insight
-- Traffic and Bounce rate: Google drives the highest traffic but also high on bounce rate, while (direct) traffic source has the best performace with lowest bounce rate also the highest revenue.
+- **Traffic and Bounce rate**: Google drives the highest traffic but also high on bounce rate, while (direct) traffic source has the best performace with lowest bounce rate also the highest revenue.
-- Customer Behavior: users who made purchases were likely to make multiple transactions within the same month.
+- **Customer Behavior**: users who made purchases were likely to make multiple transactions within the same month.
 On Juny 2017, *"Google Sunglasses"* were the most popular item purchased by customers who bought the *"YouTube Men's Vintage Henley"*
-- Conversion rate: has increased over month, indicating growing user engagement with products.
+- **Conversion rate**: has increased over month, indicating growing user engagement with products.

 ## III.
 Eploring the Dataset
 ### Apply Problem Solving